MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/event-revoker.md

 ---
 author: stevewhims
-description: When you register a delegate, you can request an event revoker, which you can use to automatically or manually revoke your delegate.
+description: When you register a delegate, you can request an event revoker, which you can use to either automatically or manually revoke your delegate.
-title: winrt::event_revoker struct (C++/WinRT)
+title: winrt::event_revoker struct template (C++/WinRT)
 dev_langs: ["C++"]
 ms.author: stwhi
 ms.date: 05/18/2018